Resource-Efficiency-Collective/chemical-emissions/README.md

 1. Place the raw proprietary spreadsheets in a folder of your choice.
 2. Update the constants at the top of each `data_extraction/*` script.
 3. Execute the notebooks in the order shown in the **Workflow** section.
 4. Open the notebooks in `analysis/` to reproduce the figures.
-Generated outputs are saved to `output/` (created automatically).
+Generated outputs are saved to `output/`.

 All notebooks are parameterised; you can pass alternative scenario parameters through the `analysis/scenarios/*` notebooks to explore decarbonisation pathways.